surge-synthesizer/b-step/doc/manual/Readme.md

 <a name="triggering-first-notes"> </a>
 ### A few clicks to start triggering some notes (Standalone, iPad,Android,Mac,Linux,Windows,Raspberry)
 1. Open the In-Out settings (IO-settings).
-2. Select your synthesizer at the Master Out (choose the right channel if your synthesizer does not listen on channel 1).
+2. Select your synthesizer at the Main Out (choose the right channel if your synthesizer does not listen on channel 1).
 3. Close the IO-settings and push the play button -> this will start the playback of the sample project.

 ![B-Step Sequencer IO Settings - Quickstart](images/b-step-sequencer-standalone-quickstart.gif)